makingkaiser/resume-gpt/README.md

 As a teacher, I could input a section of a textbook into OrbitAI and get it to generate a pop quiz I can use for my lessons the next day.
 I am able to use OrbitAI to aid me in creating lesson plans via semantic analysis.

+## Features
+As of now, the features include a main page with a box that allows you to type in your questions, as well as file upload feature.

+In future milestones, we are planning to include button features for prompt engineering.